The Robert Frank gas-fired power plant is located in Landesbergen in Lower Saxony, Germany.

 Power: 510 MW

-In 1962, the power plant Robert Frank in Landesbergen in Lower Saxony was the first large power station based on natural gas in Germany.
+In 1962, Robert Frank was the first large power station based on natural gas in Germany.
 The combined cycle power plant was commissioned in 1973 and has a generating capacity of approximately 510 MW.
-At the beginning of 2009, Statkraft took over the power plant Robert Frank from E.ON Energie.